Saeef-47/Excel-Analytics-Projects/README.md

-# COVID-19 Dashboard – Excel Project
+# Average Revenue Analysis – Excel Project

 ## Overview
-This project presents a dynamic dashboard in Excel to visualize and track COVID-19 data.
-It includes key metrics like total cases, recoveries, deaths, and trend analysis using charts and slicers.
+This project uses Excel Pivot Tables to analyze average revenue across various categories such as regions, products, or time periods.
+It highlights how to derive meaningful insights using AVERAGE calculations in a pivot table.

 ## Skills Used
-- Dashboard creation using Pivot Tables and Charts
+- Creating Pivot Tables
-- Data cleaning and preparation
-- Slicers for interactive filtering
+- Calculating average revenue by category
-- Visual storytelling and KPIs
+- Sorting and filtering data
-- Trend and comparative analysis
+- Data summarization and insights